BitRubCoinprojects/BitRubCoin-python/docs/source/transactions.rst

     **With significant amounts you should also wait for a few confirmations to appear.** The top of the blockchain sometimes gets replaced by a competing block.
-It is a popular practice to wait for at least 6 confirmations to appear, which is also the standard in Monero before funds get unlocked and can be used in subsequent transactions.
+It is a popular practice to wait for at least 6 confirmations to appear, which is also the standard in Sumokoin before funds get unlocked and can be used in subsequent transactions.

 However, it is possible to query the wallet for transactions in the mempool.
 You may use them as